Architect0711/AngularTutorial/AngularTutorial.md

 # Angular 5 Tutorial

 I use this document as a reference for Angular development.
 All code examples are copy & paste-able.
 Some code examples worked with complex objects that were parts of programs I created, so they need to be adapted to your specific use case.
+Also, I don't bother with removing all the css classes assigned to my HTML elements when I copy & paste my code in here.

 [Codevolution Angular 5 Tutorial - Youtube](https://www.youtube.com/watch?v=0eWrpsCLMJQ&list=PLC3y8-rFHvwhBRAgFinJR8KHIrCdTkZcZ)

 [Codevolution Angular 5 Tutorial - Github](https://www.youtube.com/redirect?q=https%3A%2F%2Fgithub.com%2Fgopinav&redir_token=4qOBqon9qk1YpzwfftzVX-bbTz18MTUyMzA4NDk2OUAxNTIyOTk4NTY5&event=video_description&v=0eWrpsCLMJQ)

 [Kudvenkat Angular CRUD Tutorial - Youtube](https://www.youtube.com/playlist?list=PL6n9fhu94yhXwcl3a6rIfAI7QmGYIkfK5)

+## TO DO

+How to customize the input date for Datepicker

+Add links to the structural directive documentation

 ## Get the Prerequisites